MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

   /// Set the Cancel property.
   [propput] HRESULT Cancel([in] BOOL cancel);

   /// Returns an `ICoreWebView2Deferral` object.
-Use this operation to
+Use this deferral to
-  /// complete the event at a later time.
+  /// defer the decision to show the Basic Authentication dialog.
   HRESULT GetDeferral([out, retval] ICoreWebView2Deferral** deferral);
 }